CHAPTER ONE: General Information

 · The project involves disposition of property, whether tangible or intangible, that may result from the project (e.g., equipment, records, inventions, copyrights, or rights in data);

 · The sponsor has written policies concerning Facilities & Administrative (F&A, also referred to as indirect or overhead) cost recoveries.
-Projects normally requiring F&A cost recovery must be established by either the Office of Sponsored Programs Administration, the Office of Industry Engagement or the Clinical Contracts Division.
+Projects normally requiring F&A cost recovery must be established by the Office of Sponsored Programs Administration.
 The absence or prohibition of F&A costs does not automatically preclude the award from being considered a sponsored agreement;

 · Progress, technical, final reports or other deliverables are required, excluding stewardship reports on gifts;